 Kaitlin and I both ran tests using full-fat sour cream, 2% plain yogurt, and Greek yogurt (I used 2% and Kaitlin used fat-free).

 Kaitlin baked my tried and true vanilla cupcake recipe three times – once with sour cream, once with yogurt, and once with Greek yogurt.
-I did the same with my sour cream coffee cake.
+I did the same with my sour cream crumb cake.
 We substituted the ingredients equally and measured by volume.
 We then completed testing with friends and family and recorded comments and scores on taste, texture, and overall enjoyment.